How Many Languages Are There in the World?

-The languages spoken across continents is distributed unevenly across continents and countries as well as regions.
+The languages spoken across continents are distributed unevenly across continents and countries as well as regions.
 Not all continents are equally diverse in the number of languages spoken and Asia leads the other continents with 2,301 languages, Africa follows closely behind with 2,138 while there are 1,300 and 1,064 languages in the Pacific and Americas, respectively.
 Europe comes last with only 286 languages despite the vast number of nation-states.

 #2: Division Across Countries

 Although Asia boasts of the maximum number of languages, they are not necessarily divided that way by country.
 If we zoom in further on the countries, it becomes evident that many of the popular languages are spoken not just in one, but across multiple countries.
-That is the reason that English, French and Arabic are the bosses with a large number of countries where their speakers reside.
-Take a look at the number of countries and the languages spoken there.
+That is the reason that English, French, and Arabic are the bosses with a large number of countries where their speakers reside.
+Take a look at the number of countries and the languages are spoken there.